Trains and Freedom

 Mike Brodie was born in Arizona in 1985.
 He was seventeen when he decided to run away from his family and started to jump on trains to cross the States from south to north, west to east.
 He left behind a family of one kind to find a tribe of another.
 The tribe he found was particularly photogenic and he had a natural talent.
 From 2004 to 2006 he used a Polaroid and adopted the moniker “Polaroid Kidd”.
 When the company halted the production, he bought a Nikon F3.
 He travelled fifty thousand miles on trains and shot seven thousand photographs.
 Many of which he gave as gifts to the people portrayed in them, especially the instant shots, which he gave to his friends on the trains.
 Brodie’s images are perfect in tone, framing, colour, content, spirit and form.
 All bears the mark of maximum authenticity.
-Only in this way we can learn how these outsiders freedom fantasizers live.
+Brodie allows us to understand how these outsiders live.
 We discover them through the lens that looks at them from within, with the complicity of an extreme sharing.

 All images © Mike Brodie